 Waikanae Beach

-Known for its surfing, Gisborne has great beaches not far away, and the main beach, Waikanae is in the middle of the city.
-It’s a great swimming beach, safe and protected by Mahia Peninsula or go for a walk along the foreshore from the Port to Midway Beach where you will find more Gisborne attractions.
+Known for its surfing, Gisborne has great beaches not far away.
+The main beach, Waikanae, is in the middle of the city.
+It’s a great swimming beach, safe and protected by the Mahia Peninsula.
+You can also walk along the foreshore from the Port to Midway Beach, where you will find more Gisborne attractions.

-At the Port end of Waikanae Beach are two statues, one of Young Nick, who first sighted land here on the 6 October 1769.
-He is pointing towards the Headland he saw and this statue is standing near where the Endeavour anchored.
+At the Port end of Waikanae Beach are two statues, one of which is of Young Nick, who first sighted land here on 6 October 1769.
+He is pointing towards the Headland he saw, and this statue is standing near where the Endeavour was anchored.

 The other statue is of James Cook.
-He is depicted on this statue as an explorer with his three voyagers charted on the globe on the other side.
+This statue depicts him as an explorer, with his three voyagers charted on the globe on the other side.

 How To Get Here